JNRowe/jnrowe-misc/doc/removed.rst

 ``matwm2``
 ''''''''''

-    Moved to ``::fixes`` until a working version with equal keywords is available.
+    Moved to ``::fixes`` until a working version with equivalent keywords is available.

 :Reason: Moved to ``::shadow``